 The Name: Elephant and Lion

 The name गजकेसरी योग (Gajakesari Yoga) joins two animals of the Indian imagination.
-Gaja is the elephant — vast, patient, dignified, the carrier of weight and the symbol of stable strength.
+Gaja is the elephant - vast, patient, dignified, the carrier of weight and the symbol of stable strength.
 Kesari is the lion, the king of beasts, regal and commanding.
-Read together, the compound describes a person who carries the elephant's enduring power and the lion's natural nobility — strength that does not need to assert itself, authority that others recognise without being forced to.
+Read together, the compound describes a person who carries the elephant's enduring power and the lion's natural nobility - strength that does not need to assert itself, authority that others recognise without being forced to.
 The imagery is not incidental.
-It tells you the character of the success this yoga confers: weighty, respected, and dignified rather than loud or precarious.
+It shows that the success associated with this yoga is weighty, respected, and dignified rather than loud or precarious.

 This pairing also reflects the two planets involved.
 Jupiter, the गुरु (Guru), is the great benefic, the planet of wisdom, dharma, expansion, and grace.
 The Moon is the mind itself, the seat of emotion, memory, and inner stability.
-When the planet of higher wisdom holds an angular relationship to the planet of the mind, the classical view is that judgment, emotional balance, and learning support one another, and the life that follows carries a settled, fortunate quality.
+When the planet of higher wisdom holds an angular relationship to the planet of the mind, the classical view is that judgment, emotional balance, and learning support one another, so the life that follows may carry a settled, fortunate quality.

 The Classical Source and the Strength Conditions

-But the texts attach an important qualification that careful readers never skip.
-The mere angular relationship is the formation rule; it is not the whole story.
-For Gajakesari to give its full results, both Jupiter and the Moon should be in good condition — unafflicted, not combust beside the Sun, and not debilitated.
-A Jupiter that forms the angle but sits debilitated in Capricorn, or a Moon that is dark and waning near the new-Moon point, gives a yoga that exists on paper while delivering far less in life.
-The relationship establishes the promise; the condition of the two planets decides how much of that promise is actually kept.
+That classical qualification matters.
+The angular relationship shows the yoga's promise, but it is not the whole story.
+For Gajakesari to give its full results, Jupiter should receive benefic support and both Jupiter and the Moon should be in good condition: unafflicted, not combust beside the Sun, and not debilitated.
+A Jupiter that forms the angle but sits debilitated in Capricorn, or a Moon that is dark and waning near the new-Moon point, can leave the yoga present on paper while delivering far less in life.
+The relationship establishes the promise, and the condition of the two planets decides how much of that promise is actually kept.
 The complete guide to yogas places this principle in the wider context of how every combination is weighed against the strength of the planets that form it.

 House-Wise Results (Jupiter from Moon)

 Because Gajakesari is defined by Jupiter's distance from the Moon, the four possible kendra positions are not interchangeable.
-Each one colours the yoga differently, shifting where its fortune concentrates in a life.
-The angular relationship is the same in every case, but the area of life it most blesses depends on whether Jupiter conjoins the Moon, sits across from it, or holds it at a right angle.
+Each one colours the yoga differently, shifting where its fortune is most likely to concentrate in a life.
+The angular relationship is the same in every case, but the area of life it most naturally supports depends on whether Jupiter conjoins the Moon, sits across from it, or holds it at a right angle.
 Reading the four positions in turn shows how the same combination expresses itself through different parts of the chart.

 1st House: Jupiter Conjunct the Moon